Setting Up API Discovery

 Objective

-This document provides instructions on configuring API Discovery on the F5® Distributed Cloud Platform.
+This document provides instructions on configuring API Discovery on the F5® Distributed Cloud Services platform.
 This core capability is essential for dynamically identifying and monitoring your application's API endpoints.

 Prerequisites